 We’ve all slaved over a nice tune we’ve been working on, trying to come up with the perfect next chord to move it along.

-Well now you don’t need to slave over it quite so much, as guitar expert Sean Garbelman has produced an amazing ‘chord progression wheel’ to help you out:
+Well now you don’t need to slave over it quite so much, as a guitar expert has produced an amazing ‘chord progression wheel’ to help you out:

-See below for Sean’s full instructions on how to use the wheel, which he shared on Reddit:
+See below for the full instructions on how to use the wheel:

 How to Write Chord Progressions in Every Key: The Quick and Easy Equation